escapin/CloudStorageSystem/src/README.txt

     This will run registration process for the user with that user_id.
 It will register its keys at the PKI environment and store the serialized keys to folder %TEMP%/CluodStorag/user$(user_id).info

+5a  Run class de.uni.trier.infsec.cloudStorage.UserGUI
+	to start the application which allows to store and retrieve message as a user

- 5a.
-Run class de.uni.trier.infsec.cloudStorage.ClientStoreApp
+5b.1 Run class de.uni.trier.infsec.cloudStorage.ClientStoreApp
 	 with parameters <user_id [int]> <label [String]> <msg [String]>

      To allow an user to store a message on the server under a specific label.

-5b.
-Run class de.uni.trier.infsec.cloudStorage.ClientRetrieveApp
+5b.2 Run class de.uni.trier.infsec.cloudStorage.ClientRetrieveApp
 	 with parameters <user_id [int]> <label [String]>

      To allow an user to retrieve the message stored on the server under the specific label.